Devangdaksh/clock.site/README.md

 ## License

-This project is for educational and festive use.
+This project is for educational use.
 Feel free to modify and share!